zikzak-ai/kreuzberg/docs/guides/advanced.md

     }
     ```

+=== "Java"

+    ```java
+    // Note: Keyword extraction is not yet available in Java bindings
+    // This feature requires the 'keywords' feature flag and is planned for a future release
+    ```

 ## Quality Processing

 Automatic text quality scoring that detects OCR artifacts, script content, navigation elements, and evaluates document structure.